-Cary Street Partners Financial LLC acquired a new stake in Republic Bancorp, Inc. (NASDAQ:RBCAA - Free Report) in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
-The firm acquired 41,946 shares of the bank's stock, valued at approximately $2,931,000.
-Cary Street Partners Financial LLC owned approximately 0.22% of Republic Bancorp at the end of the most recent quarter.
+Cary Street Partners Financial LLC purchased a new stake in shares of Republic Bancorp, Inc. (NASDAQ:RBCAA - Free Report) during the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund purchased 41,946 shares of the bank's stock, valued at approximately $2,931,000.
+Cary Street Partners Financial LLC owned 0.22% of Republic Bancorp at the end of the most recent quarter.

 Republic Bancorp Stock Performance

-Republic Bancorp (NASDAQ:RBCAA - Get Free Report) last announced its quarterly earnings results on Thursday, April 24th.
-The bank reported $2.42 earnings per share for the quarter, topping analysts' consensus estimates of $1.86 by $0.56.
+Republic Bancorp (NASDAQ:RBCAA - Get Free Report) last posted its quarterly earnings results on Thursday, April 24th.
+The bank reported $2.42 EPS for the quarter, topping the consensus estimate of $1.86 by $0.56.
 The firm had revenue of $135.84 million for the quarter, compared to the consensus estimate of $126.90 million.
-Republic Bancorp had a return on equity of 10.60% and a net margin of 20.05%.
+Republic Bancorp had a net margin of 20.05% and a return on equity of 10.60%.

 (